samlinux-development/ic-svelte/README.md

 # Internet Computer + Svelte + TS + Vite

-This template should help get you started developing with Internet Computer, Svelte and TypeScript in Vite.
+This template is designed to help you get started developing with Internet Computer, Svelte, and TypeScript in Vite.

 Check package.json for used versions.